vb-pogribnyi/OpenCircle/Open Circle.md

 ![filters_1](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_1.png)

+For the first layer (above), and the second layer below:

 ![filters_2](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_2.png)

-These are the first two layer of one model.
 The last row shows the output of the layer, while the first rows show the filters applied to the previous layer output.
-For the first layer we see some kind of pattern for filter, and some sort of processing for the image.
-But for the second filter, both filter weights and output look like complete noise, which is a sign of overfitting.
+For the first layer we see some kind of pattern for filter, and its output looks meaningful.
+But for the second filter, both filter weights and output look like complete noise, which is a good sign of overfitting.
 To deal with this, we may use some regularization technique, like L2 regularization.
-In PyTorch, we need to add a weight_decay parameter for optimizer:
+To do that, in PyTorch, we need to add a weight_decay parameter for optimizer:

 ```python
 opt = torch.optim.Adam(model.parameters())